-Seya's talent base, as on March 31, 2021 stands at 113.
+Seya's talent base, as on March 31, 2022, stands at 129.
 With a view to equip the Company to address the business challenges of a dynamic economic environment, the HR function focused on retaining and attracting suitable talent, enhancing the technical / behavioural skills of employees and optimising employee costs.
-Learning and Development has been prioritized as a means of expanding the
+Learning and Development has been prioritized as a means of expanding the knowledge base of employees, which is seen as a key driver of growth.
+Taken together, these initiatives and processes are making a positive impact on talent attraction, retention and commitment.
+Managing the human asset for an Organization is a strategy that helps build the resources for a robust future.
+A ready second line of leadership; a highly engaged workforce; low manpower turnovers are few of the multiple gambits handled by the Human Resources Team.

 A productive and innovative workplace has been and will continue to remain a key requirement for successful business performance in the Company's perspective.
 It is in the DNA of SEYA where employees are empowered with the ability to bring new ideas to the table.
 The Company believes in the conduct of affairs of the Company in a fair and transparent manner by adopting the highest standards of professionalism, honesty, integrity and ethical behaviour.
-With this aim, the Company has introduced the "Whistle Blower Policy/ Vigil Mechanism" for Directors and employees to report genuine concerns or grievances of unethical behaviour, actual or suspected fraud or violation of the Company's Code of Conduct or Ethics Policy.
+With this aim, the Company has introduced the "Whistle Blower Policy/ Vigil Mechanism" for Directors and Associates to report genuine concerns or grievances of unethical behaviour, actual or suspected fraud or violation of the Company's Code of Conduct or Ethics Policy.
 The main objective of the policy is to build and strengthen a culture of transparency and trust within the organisation.
 As per the requirement of The Sexual Harassment of Women at Workplace (Prevention, Prohibition & Redressal) Act, 2013('Act'), the Company has constituted Internal Complaints Committees (ICC) across all the locations which are responsible for redressal of complaints related to sexual harassment at respective locations.
 The objective of the Policy is to create and provide a work environment that is safer, civilized, free from any sort of hostility, supportive to the diversity & dignity of all Associates, where Associates feel secure at the workplace on the basis of natural justice and confidentiality.